afomera/devise-bootstrapped/README.md

 You can find usage information below, but the gist of it is you'll run `rails g devise:views:bootstrap-form` instead of the normal `rails g devise:views`.

 If you want to switch back to what Devise gives you, no problem.
-Just remove the `app/views/devise` folder and run the normal Devise `rails g devise:views` generator command.
+Just remove the `app/views/devise` folder.
+You will then use the default Devise views, or you can run the normal Devise `rails g devise:views` generator command and customize the default Devise views.

 If you're just looking for Bootstrap markup on your Devise views, and don't want to use `bootstrap_form`, then you should look into the [`devise-bootstrapped`](https://github.com/king601/devise-bootstrapped) gem, or one of its forks.